 Like all those things I mentioned above, I never thought twice about getting mercury fillings either.
 I mean, you’re telling me that mercury leaches into your body and actually hurts you?
 Why would my friendly family dentist put something into my body that would actually hurt me?

 Our Mercury Fillings

 Since I completely trusted our dentists, and since the mercury fillings were a lot cheaper than the alternative (and we were not raking in the dough), when my oldest needed fillings (and he needed a lot), we always got the silver ones.

 Well, one particular time, after he got not just one mercury filling, but two mercury fillings, he kept complaining that one hurt.
 I kept reassuring him that nothing was wrong, but he kept complaining and complaining.

 And then I started worrying.
 I remembered stepping into the room when he was getting the fillings put in and seeing quite a bit of blood.
-I wasn't sure, but I didn't recall ever seeing a whole lot of blood from fillings before, but then mine were always quite superficial and I only had 2 in my whole life.
+I wasn’t sure, but I didn’t recall ever seeing a whole lot of blood from fillings before, but then mine was always quite superficial and I only had 2 in my whole life.
 But the blood thing continued to bother me.

 So I took him in to have the dentist look at it, but the dentist found nothing wrong.
 I think we even went in twice for reassurance.

 Fast forward a few weeks.

 My son woke up saying that his tooth hurt a lot and his cheek was swollen.
 That afternoon he laid down for a nap around 2 pm and slept ’til 5, which was very odd for him.

 When I woke him up (so he’d actually sleep that night), the nightmare began.